jrpotter/nixos-configuration/README.md

 Remote machines are hosted on [DigitalOcean](https://www.digitalocean.com/).
-The custom image used by each droplet can be built using the top-level `digital-ocean` flake.
+The custom image used by each droplet can be built using the top-level `images/digital-ocean-23.11pre-git` flake.
 This image disables a root password in favor of SSH.
 A droplet running this image will automatically pull in any enabled SSH keys from your DigitalOcean account at creation time (so make sure to include them when creating a new droplet).

 ### Secrets